 Local Māori Culture And Traditions

 Although New Zealand is an adventure paradise, its history is rooted deep in the Māori culture.
 As a result, ancient customs and traditions still thrive today.
 So why not learn a few local words and some background knowledge.

 Mā te wā – See you / Goodbye

 A few local words for you!

-Meaning ‘family’ is the most important of all things to the Maori people; family always come first.
-You’ll see and hear this word as you travel.
+Means ‘family’.
+Maori people believe family always come first.
+And, we’re sure you’ll frequently see and hear this word as you travel.

 A traditional way of cooking food in an oven dug into the earth, you can even try one of these in Rotorua.

 The Kiwis take rugby very seriously, as it does happen to be home to one of the most famous world-class rugby teams on the planet – the All Blacks, who are renowned for their pre-match Haka.
 This powerful traditional dance performance is quite spectacular!

 Find Your Bearings – An Introduction To Wild Kiwi Routes

 Wild Kiwi tours offer a pretty sweet as selection of trips, from shorter 7 day trips to longer 21 day trips.
 But one thing is for sure, every day is guaranteed to be jam-packed full of adventure.
 So, why not ravel in style in our Mercedes Sprinter cruiser (complete with leather seats and wifi) from destination to destination with your epic local guide.